-American Simplex Motor Car Company-Mishawaka
+American Simplex Company-Mishawaka

 Location: 400 S. Byrkit St., Mishawaka